rancorzinho/yapbt/README.md

 # Backdoor for PE executables

 This is a script to make backdoored PE executables.
-It uses `pefile` for the necessary PE modifications.
+It uses the `pefile` Python library for the necessary PE modifications.
 No effort has been made to bypass AV detection.

 This has been done to death but most of the resources I find on this uses Olly and manual patching and I prefer fully automated solutions.